 Careers include: film production, TV editing, special effects technician, Journalism, PR and Marketing.

 Applying to study at Queen Alexandra Sixth Form College couldn't be simpler, click the green button below to add up to 4 A Levels to your application to get started.
 If you'd prefer to speak to an advisor call our student hotline on 0191 229 5123.

 Exploring film form, British and American film, Film research and creative projects and a variety of film experiences, issues and debates.

-Combination of exams and two pieces of coursework (academic essay and one practical production).
+Combination of exams and one piece of practical course work.